Taenia serialis

 Taenia serialis, also known as a canid tapeworm, is found within canines such as foxes and dogs.
 Adult T. serialis are parasites of carnivores, particularly dogs, with herbivorous lagomorph mammals such as rabbits and hares, serving as intermediate hosts.
 In definitive hosts, T. serialis is acquired by eating tissues from a variety of intermediate hosts.
 Accidental infection of humans though, can occur when eggs are ingested from food or water contaminated with dog feces and the human then becomes the T. serialis intermediate host.

 Hatching of the T. serialis usually occurs only if the eggs have been exposed to gastric secretions proceeded by intestinal secretions.
 The oncospheres hatch in the intestine, invade the intestinal wall, and are carried in the blood throughout the tissues.
 Within the tissues, the larvae (also called metacestodes) develop into cysticerci or coenuri, which are larvae that group within cysts.

 The infection with the metacestode larval form (coenurus) of T. serialis is called coenurosis.
 When humans ingest these eggs from definitive host remains, the eggs develop into coenuri.
-These coenuri can occur in humans within their muscles, brain, eye, or subcutaneous connective tissue though humans are neither the definitive of intermediate hosts of the T. serialis.
+These coenuri can occur in humans within their muscles, brain, eye, or subcutaneous connective tissue though humans are neither the definitive nor intermediate hosts of the T. serialis.
 The symptoms are variable, and depend on the location and number of larvae.
 Epsiprantel, praziquantel, fenbendazole and surgical removal are used to combat coenuri infection but discretion should be used when treating this evolving cestode of medical importance.